The Coinbase Scam That Nearly Got Me

 Coinbase Email: Legitimate or Scam?

-When I recently received this email from Coinbase, or who I thought was Coinbase, I thought it was just another late response to my ongoing issues with them because after all, it said it was from Coinbase Support and it had a case number in the subject line of the email which also made me think that it was legitimate.
+When I recently received this email from Coinbase, or who I thought was Coinbase, I thought it was legitimate because after all, it said it was from Coinbase Support and it had a case number in the subject line of the email which also made me think that it was legitimate because I had problems with my account in the past with Coinbase.

 The subject line also said something about 2 factor code for changing a phone number.
 Now it kind of made me think, was this in reference to the other cases I had sent Coinbase in the past?
-I mean, regarding the SIM Swap issue and the fact that my Coinbase account was able to be accessed because of it, it would definitely make sense that a 2 factor code would be something credible since a lot of times that’s what’s needed these days in order to fully access an account.
+I was trying to make my Coinbase account more secure and so I thought this really could be from them.

 I got to thinking though, it said 2 factor code regarding changing of phone number.
-The thing is though, I never did change my phone number so then this got me worried that this was a new attempt to get back into my Coinbase account by someone unauthorized to do so.
-I’ve never changed my phone number the entire time I’ve had a cell phone for the last 16 years so I definitely had reason to worry that my phone number may have been attempted to be ported out again except I didn’t experience any of the issues before that would indicate that it was actually happening.
+The thing is though, I never did change my phone number so then this got me worried that someone was trying to port out my phone number.
+I’ve never changed my phone number the entire time I’ve had a cell phone for the last 16 years so I definitely had reason to worry that my phone number may have been attempted to be ported out except I didn’t experience any issue with my phone or suddenly losing service.

 It was then that I decided to fully click open the email to read what it’s all about.
 It was after doing that and reading it that I realized it was a scam and I’ll go over fully the things that gave it away that this wasn’t a legitimate email from Coinbase.
 These things are important and will cause you to breathe a sigh of relief once you realize it isn’t from a legitimate company you may actually be involved with.